jianbing-zhang/SepsisMIMIC/README.md

 - run ETL_02 to ETL_05 in Python3 Anaconda:
   Before running, gather the list of routine vital signs and save it to a csv in the data folder.
   On the command line, you can run in the data directory:
-    cat D_ITEMS.csv | grep "Routine Vital Signs" > routine_vitals_signs.csv
+      - cat D_ITEMS.csv | grep "Routine Vital Signs" > routine_vitals_signs.csv
-    Or you can move the routine_vitals_signs.csv present in this directory to the data directory.
+      - Or you can move the routine_vitals_signs.csv present in this directory to the data directory.
   Make sure you run the following code in the data directory where all csv files from MIMIC located.

 - run ETL_06.json to perform feature construction.
-It is a zeppelin notebook and must be run in the bigdata docker environment.
+It is a zeppelin notebook using Scala and must be run in the bigdata docker environment.
 This notebook will produce the data in this repository **(H0, H1, H2, H3, H4, H5, H24)**

 - run Modeling.ipynb to get the final model and results comparison